There are many research opportunities for undergraduate students in the Chemistry Department.

 - Complete an online application through NSERC's website

-- Submit a printout of the completed package to the Office of the Dean of Science (Room C-2001).
+- Submit the completed package to the Office of the Dean of Science (Room C-2001).

 If you have questions about this process, feel free to contact any potential supervisor or your undergraduate advisor.

 Students who apply for an NSERC USRA are automatically considered for a Faculty of Science SURA Award

 "NSERC/USRA's are a great way to get students involved in lab research and to gain experience using laboratory equipment.
 They really help you to get to know people in the department and most groups participate in fun summer events."